cablespaghetti/litestream.io/content/guides/kubernetes-statefulset/index.md

 ---

 This guide will get you running Litestream as a sidecar container in a Kubernetes StatefulSet, alongside your existing application using SQLite.
 This means that as long as your application is running, so will Litestream.

-{{< alert icon="⏱" text="This should take approximately 20 minutes to complete." >}}
+This guide assumes you already have an application using SQLite running in Kubernetes, but a full set of example YAML manifests will be provided.

 ## Prerequisites